Energy decay rates for solutions of the wave equations with nonlinear damping in exterior domain: Introduction and Statement of the results

 This condition is called Geometric Control Condition (see e.g.\cite{blr} ).
 We shall relate the open subset $\omega $ with the damper $a$ by

-We note that according to \cite{blr} and \cite{bg}\ the Geometric Control Condition of Bardos et al is a necessary and sufficient condition for the stabilization of the wave equation in bounded domain.
+We note that according to \cite{blr} and \cite{bg}\ the Geometric Control Condition of Bardos et al is a necessary and sufficient condition for the exponential decay of solutions of the wave equation in bounded domain.